Lima, Ohio: Early 20th century

-The Roaring Twenties

 After World War I, Allen County's population growth lagged the state and the nation.
 Galvin was an assistant superintendent at the Peru Steel Casting Co. of Peru, Ind.
 He then became acting manager at American Steel Foundries in Pittsburgh.
 In 1921, Lima voters approved a change in the structure of Lima city government.
 Voters now elected five commissioners, with the commission chair serving as mayor.
 The charter sought to establish professional management, requiring the commissioners to hire a city manager, who reported to the mayor.
 Lima proved itself to be very much in the Progressive tradition with these changes, after flirting with radicalism in 1912 when the voters elected a Socialist mayor.

 The darker side of the progressive era revealed itself in the prominence of the Ku Klux Klan in the city.
 It was a center for the Black Legion, a notoriously violent subset of the Klan.
 On August 1, 1923, a KKK parade in Lima drew a crowd estimated at 100,000 people.

 Economically, the 1920s were a time of industrial expansion in Lima.
 In 1925, Lima Locomotive Works, Inc. built the "Lima A-1", a 2-8-4 model that became the prototype for the modern steam locomotive.
 The Locomotive Works also created a new division, the Ohio Power Shovel Company.
 In 1927, local industrialist John E. Galvin helped found Superior Coach Company.
 It became the world's largest producer of school buses and funeral coaches within two decades.
 In 1930, eight railroad companies served Lima.